Yinghui Wu

 E-mail: yinghui@humnet.ucla.edu Office: Royce 264B

-I am a scholar of early modern Chinese literature (the Ming and Qing periods) with research interests in drama, fiction, popular culture, and early modern media studies.
-My book manuscript, Playing with Plays: Drama and Early Modern Chinese Media Ecologies, develops a synthetic approach to spell out the links between the polyvalent cultural experimentations with plays and the affordances of media studies.
-The book challenges the study of plays as literary texts and/or performances in conventional literary and theater history, and argues for a new paradigm to rethink early modern Chinese plays as expanding and changing processes of cultural innovation that involve the refashioning and multiplying of media.
-Through delving into various practices of “playing with plays,” it illuminates the dynamic interactions between plays and diverse media environments (print, visual, qu-singing, examination, and Buddhist performative media), and their implications for various cultural players negotiating their relationships with the early modern world.
+My first monograph, Playing with Plays: Drama and Early Modern Chinese Media Ecologies (forthcoming 2025), develops a synthetic approach to spell out the links between the polyvalent cultural experimentations with plays and the affordances of media studies.
+Through delving into various practices of “playing with plays,” the book challenges conventional literary and theater history and argues for a new paradigm to study early modern Chinese plays as expanding and changing processes of cultural innovation that hinge on the refashioning and multiplying of media.

 Education